abeagomez/abeagomez.github.io/_posts/2016-08-06-How-much-dna-do-we-share.md

 So, that's it!
 We share the 12,5% of our genetic information with our cousins!

-I wanted to solve this problem with any relative, so I wrote this python script where I can define a family tree and then ask for the percent of DNA shared between two family members: [link](https://github.com/abeagomez/genetic_calculator)
+I wanted to solve this problem with any relative, so I wrote this [python script](https://github.com/abeagomez/genetic_calculator) where I can define a family tree and then ask for the percent of DNA shared between two family members.